ednacloud/the-man-with-the-nose/README.md

 The novelist and critic Mrs Oliphant was horrified by Broughton’s “uncleanly suggestions”, and her novels were banned by the circulating libraries until the 1870s.
 Despite (or perhaps because of) these criticisms, Broughton’s work was perennially popular.
 The Captain of HMS Alert christened a mountain “Mount Rhoda” in her honour, after he and his crew had enjoyed the novels during their long sea voyage.

 In later life Rhoda moved to Oxford, much to the consternation of the local residents, who thought she was that infamous Miss Braddon.
 Undeterred, she established herself as something of a society wit.
 Oscar Wilde is said to have felt intimidated by her, and she apparently had a voice that could be heard from the other side of Harrod’s Food Hall.

+She died in 1920, still writing until the end.
+The Times, originally revolted by her earlier novels, dismissed them as “sentimental romances” in her obituary.
+However, they thought the modern reader would be interested to see the type of book forbidden to their grandmother.